Local Rules have been updated. See bottom for revisions.

 A ball is out of bounds only when all of it comes to rest:

-1. Beyond the course side edge of any boundary wall, fence, road or hedge trunk.
+- Beyond the course side edge of any boundary wall, fence, road, hedge trunk or any white stakes that defines out of bounds throughout the course.

-2. Beyond the course side edge of any boundary wall, fence, road, or hedge trunk (Hole 2 hedge trunks left side, Hole 3 White stakes left side, Holes 10-11 sidewalk on right side, Hole 13 White stakes right side, Hole 14 hedge trunks behind hole).
+- Beyond the course side edge of any boundary wall, fence, road, or hedge trunk (Hole 2 hedge trunks left side, Hole 3 White stakes left side, Holes 10-11 sidewalk on right side, Hole 13 White stakes right side, Hole 14 hedge trunks behind hole and Hole 18 White stakes right side).

 Penalty Areas are defined by yellow stakes or red stakes.
 Bridges over and paved paths through penalty areas are considered immovable obstructions, but because the immovable obstruction is in a penalty area, no relief is given.
 The ball can be played from the bridge.
 If your ball lies on a bridge across a penalty area you also have the option to play under rule 17.